Buying a REO or foreclosure in Dunedin

-REO is Real Estate Owned.
-These are properties which have been foreclosed upon which the bank or mortage company currently owns.
-This differs from real estate up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
-The buyer must also be ready to pay with cash in hand.
-And on top of all that, you'll get the property totally as is.
-That might consist of standing liens and even current residents that need to be put out.
+REO is an abbreviation for Real Estate Owned.
+These are properties which have completed the foreclosure process and are now owned by the bank or mortgage company.
+This is unlike real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
+The buyer must also be able to pay with cash in hand.
+To top everything off, you'll accept the property one-hundred percent as is.
+That may comprise standing liens and even current tenants that need to be kicked out.

-A REO, by contrast, is a much cleaner and attractive deal.
-The REO property was unable to find a buyer during foreclosure auction.
+A REO, on the other hand, is a much neater and attractive option.
+The REO property did not find a buyer during foreclosure auction.
 The bank now owns it.
-The lender will deal with the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from standard disclosure requirements.
-For example, in California, banks are not required to give a Transfer Disclosure Statement, a document that typically requires sellers to make known any defects of which they are informed.
+The lender will attend to the elimination of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
+Take notice that REOs may be exempt from typical disclosure requirements.
+For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that typically requires sellers to disclose any defects they are informed of.

-It's occasionally presume that any REO must be a bargain and an possibility for easy money.
-This isn't always true.
-You have to be prudent about buying a REO if your intent is to make money off of it.
-While it's true that the bank is typically anxious to sell it soon, they are also strongly encouraged to get as much as they can for it.
-When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well buying foreclosures.
-However there are also many REO's that are not good buys and not likely to turn a profit.
+It is sometimes believed that any REO must be a steal and an possibility for easy money.
+This just isn't true.
+You have to be very careful about buying a REO if your intent is profit from the sell.
+While it's true that the bank is typically anxious to sell it quickly, they are also strongly encouraged to get as much as they can for it.
+When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+There are bargains with potential to make money, and many people do very well buying foreclosures.
+Still there are also many REO's that are not good buys and may not be money makers.

 Ready to make an offer?

-Most mortgage companies have a REO department that you'll work with in buying a REO property from them.
+Most banks have a REO department that you'll work with when buying a REO property from them.
 Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
-Since banks almost always sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know about the condition of the property and what their process is for taking offers.
+Since banks typically sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unknown damage and terminate the offer if you find it.

-As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-After you've presented your offer, you can expect the bank to counter offer.
-Then it will be your choice whether to accept their counter, or submit another counter offer.
-Realize, you'll be contending with a process that usually involves a group of people at the bank, and they don't work evenings or weekends.
-It's not uncommon for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
+Once you've presented your offer, you can expect the bank to respond with a counter offer.
+Then it will be up to you to decide whether to accept their counter, or make another counter offer.
+Understand, you'll be dealing with a process that generally involves multiple people at the bank, and they don't work evenings or weekends.
+It's quite common for the process of offers and counter offers to take days or even weeks.

 Hot Homes Realty